-Some would point to the opening-night win over the now 22-4 Boston Celtics as a significant win, but the shell shock of losing Gordon Hayward less than six minutes into his initial appearance definitely threw them off their collective game.
+Some would point to the opening-night win over the now 22-4 Boston Celtics as being significant, but the shell shock of losing Gordon Hayward less than six minutes into his initial appearance definitely threw the Celtics off their collective game.

-Cleveland's doing everything they're supposed to be doing now by beating on lesser competition.
-As the schedule gets tougher (see January), we'll have a much better idea of just how good they are.
+Cleveland's doing everything it's supposed to be doing now by beating on lesser competition.
+As the schedule gets tougher (see January), we'll have a much better idea of just how good it is.

 It wouldn't be a stretch to say even Thomas could beat him back to the court and grab hold of the starting point guard duties.
 Rose as a starter until Thomas returns has always been the plan, no matter how well the former MVP was playing.